bbunzeck/bbunzeck.github.io/index.md

 For up-to-date overviews also check: [Google Scholar](https://scholar.google.de/citations?user=yALZ_7kAAAAJ&hl), [PUB - Publications at Bielefeld University](https://pub.uni-bielefeld.de/person/419963705) and my [ORCID page](https://orcid.org/0000-0002-1832-4068).

-#### Preprints
+#### Conference/Workshop Papers

-- **Bastian Bunzeck**, Daniel Duran and Sina Zarrieß.
+- **Bastian Bunzeck**, Daniel Duran, and Sina Zarrieß.
 2025.
-Do Construction Distributions Shape Formal Language Learning In German BabyLMs? <https://arxiv.org/abs/2503.11593> (To appear at CoNLL 2025)
+Do Construction Distributions Shape Formal Language Learning In German BabyLMs?.
+In *Proceedings of the 29th Conference on Computational Natural Language Learning*, pages 169–186, Vienna, Austria.
+Association for Computational Linguistics. <https://aclanthology.org/2025.conll-1.12/>

-#### Conference/Workshop Papers

 - **Bastian Bunzeck** and Sina Zarrieß.
 2025.
 Subword models struggle with word learning, but surprisal hides it.
 In *Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*, pages 286–300, Vienna, Austria.
 Association for Computational Linguistics. <https://aclanthology.org/2025.acl-short.24/>
 - **Bastian Bunzeck**, Daniel Duran, Leonie Schade, and Sina Zarrieß.
 2025.
 Small language models also work with small vocabularies: Probing the linguistic abilities of grapheme- and phoneme-based baby llamas.
 In *Proceedings of the 31st International Conference on Computational Linguistics*, pages 6039–6048, Abu Dhabi, UAE.
 Association for Computational Linguistics. <https://aclanthology.org/2025.coling-main.404/>
 - **Bastian Bunzeck**, Daniel Duran, Leonie Schade, and Sina Zarrieß.
 2024.
 Graphemes vs. phonemes: battling it out in character-based language models.
 In *The 2nd BabyLM Challenge at the 28th Conference on Computational Natural Language Learning*, pages 54–64, Miami, FL, USA.
 Association for Computational Linguistics. <https://aclanthology.org/2024.conll-babylm.5/>